meeramahabala/dynamics-365-unified-operations-public/articles/dev-itpro/deployment/infrastructure-stack.md

 Self-service deployment is available for Dynamics 365 for Finance and Operations **Tier 2 through 5** cloud environments.
 Self-service deployment enables easier deployment and significantly reduced deployment times.

 > [!Important]
-> We are rolling out this experience in waves.
-At this time, this experience is available only to **new customers** signing up for Finance and Operations.
-There is no change to the experience our current customers have with existing environments.
+> This update will be released incrementally, based on your Azure country/region.
+However at this time, this experience is only available for **new customers** signing up for Finance and Operations.
+There is no change to the experience for our current customers with existing environments.

 >
 > Note that not all new customers signing up for Finance and Operations will see the experience.
 We will gradually increase the number of new customers seeing this experience.